NESCent/hip_hack_howto/research/lit_summary2.md

 * costs of remote participation (extra time, lossy communication, lack of in-person dynamics like whiteboarding or looking over a shoulder) [[Christopherson, 2013 #4574]]
 * tradition in bioinformatics-- see quotation about historical importance [[Moller, 2014 #4512]]
 * available online guidance [[McArthur, 2012 #4569; Murby, 2014 #4548]]
-* diversity issues
-   * women in tech and CS program freq = 12 %, [[Briscoe, 2014 #4581]]
-   * design maker event to attract females by making it about wearables and succeed,  increasing diversity by completely changing what the hackathon is about-- kinda insulting but hey it worked--; seriously, focus on areas of female insterest (cf [[Tsui, 2009 #4586]]) [[Richard, 2015 #4572]]
 * the importance of a "trusted hub". [[Souza, 2013 #4573]]
 * political perspective on hackathons as manifestations of "entrepreneurial citizenship" in an Indian context. [[Irani, 2015 #4541]]
 * the "civic hackathon", which is basically government awarding hackathon projects prize money for outcomes that "deliver services to citizens"  [[Johnson, 2014 #4540]]